Weclome to IAOMC

 • Cialis Side Effects

 • Headaches: Due to increased blood flow.
 Staying well-hydrated can help reduce headache severity.
+This is one of the most reported cialis effects.

 • Back Pain and myalgia (muscle pain): Often occur 12 to 24 hours after taking the drug and disappear within 48 hours.
 Over-the-counter pain relief and warm baths may alleviate these symptoms.
+This side effect of cialis is usually temporary.

 • Nasal congestion: A common mild side effect that typically diminishes as your body adjusts to the medication.
+Many patients report this as a minor side effect of tadalafil.

-Cialis And Alcohol
+• Cialis and Alcohol

 WFME Office: University of Copenhagen · Denmark · 2003